-Our T6 interface application simulates a MME/SGSN T6 interface to determine the processing capacity and performance of a SCEF.
+Our T6 interface application simulates a MME T6a or SGSN T6b interface to determine the processing capacity and performance of a SCEF.
 The T6 interface application allows users to validate SCEF performance and capacity in a realistic network environment, replicating the deployment configuration.
-Execute timed chains of test events with a run-time command or during an automated test using our SmartEvents feature to trigger SCEF-initiated procedures.
+Execute timed chains of test events with a run-time command or during an automated test to trigger procedures initiated by an MME or SGSN.

-Multiple nodes can be instantiated on a single server, each with scalable subscriber loads and transaction rates.
+A single server can host multiple client simulators, each with scalable subscriber loads and transaction rates.
 In this mode the T6 interfaces of up to 1000 independent client nodes may be simultaneously simulated.
 The nodes are fully independent and their subscriber configurations may also be independent, overlap, or be duplicated.

 SmartEvents — Alter application behavior or coordinate multiple interface applications with SmartEvents.
 Our programmable, subscriber-level state machine gives you the ability to define handlers for specified application events that can then cause an event in another application to be executed.
 You can also configure handlers to modify subscriber information during run-time, introduce timers, or randomize subscriber behavior based on configurable probabilities to name a few of the many options in one of dsTest’s most powerful features.